matsim-scenarios/matsim-berlin/README.md

 This repository provides an open MATSim transport model for Berlin, provided by the [Transport Systems Planning and Transport Telematics group](https://www.vsp.tu-berlin.de) of [Technische Universität Berlin](http://www.tu-berlin.de).

-Currently, there are two versions of the Berlin model:
+Currently, there are two versions of the MATSim Open Berlin model:

 #### 10pct scenario (scenarios/berlin-v5.2-10pct)